 What is Finite Element Analysis (FEA)?

-Finite Element Analysis (FEA) is a simulation tool that is used to analyze and test components and systems strengths and behavior under environment conditions.
+Finite Element Analysis (FEA) is a simulation tool that is used to analyze and test components and systems strengths and behavior under environmental conditions.
 In aerospace manufacturing, FEA software is used to predict how aerospace parts will react to structural and thermal loads.

 According to the Autodesk website, FEA is “a computerized method for predicting how a product reacts to real-world forces, vibration, heat, fluid flow, and other physical effects.”
 By using sophisticated simulation technology, like FEA, extra material models are not required for traditional testing, which saves time and money.

-Finite analysis software is used to predict how a product will withstand their environment stresses by simulating the conditions the part will be placed in.
+Finite analysis software is used to predict how a product will withstand its environmental stresses by simulating the conditions it will be placed in.
 These conditions can include real-world forces such as temperature, vibration, points of contact, distribution of weight, quality of welds, and exposure to certain chemicals.
 These factors can affect the structural integrity of the product.
 In aerospace manufacturing, there is no room for error.
 Aerospace parts must be tested thoroughly before being released for distribution.

 Since FEA tools test multiple elements at once, it makes for a more effective analysis than traditional methods.
-There are several advantages to using finite analysis software over using physical prototype testing, including:
+There are several other advantages to using finite analysis software vs physical prototype testing, including:

-- Faster testing speed (minutes or hours instead of weeks or months).
+- Faster testing speed (minutes or hours instead of weeks or months)

-Next, the software runs these finite elements through a comprehensive series of mathematical equations to simulate the effects different stresses and conditions on each part of the basket.
-The cumulative effects of these different stresses are tallied up on the computer that's running the software and applied to a simulation of the object as a whole.
+Next, the software runs these finite elements through a comprehensive series of mathematical equations to simulate the effects of different stressors and conditions on each part of the basket.
+The cumulative effects of these various factors are tallied up on the computer that's running the software and applied to a simulation of the object as a whole.
 This provides an accurate and reliable simulation of how a stainless steel basket will react under stress and other environmental conditions.
 Plus, this process of conducting virtual steel analysis takes mere minutes—saving considerable time, labor, and materials compared to manual testing processes.